Palo Alto Food Culture

 Common allergens: tree nuts (almond milk everywhere), shellfish (crab in everything Californian), gluten (sourdough culture runs deep)

-State your allergy once, then repeat—servers are drilled, but the kitchen is slammed.
+State your allergy once, then repeat, servers are drilled.
+But the kitchen is slammed.
 Expect a manager tableside if the reaction is severe.

 Halal: simple (Middle Eastern enclave on California Ave).
 Kosher: Stanford Hillel kitchen and one certified café on campus.